 On sale, you can find a 40 sq.m.T2 flat in Lapa for €157,500.
 The previous price was €179,000, constituting a 12% drop.

 When Lisbon expanded in the middle of the 20th century, it did so to the north, resulting in residential and business areas on long avenues.
-They became known as Avenidas Novas, “the new avenues”, where beautiful palaces were originally built.
+This area became known as Avenidas Novas, “the new avenues”, where beautiful palaces were originally built.
 Some original buildings have survived.

-The Avenidas Novas area is well served by transports, services, commerce andschools, and it is just five minutes from the airport.
+The Avenidas Novas area is well served by transport, services, commerce and schools, and it is just five minutes from the airport.

 You can purchase a building converted into a student residence here for €6,500,000 (total area 14,600 sq.m.).